Police: Man Shot and Killed was Burglary Suspect - 44News | Evansville, IN

 According to the Evansville Police Department, 25-year-old Malcolm Payton died at St. Vincent Sunday morning after being shot once in the chest.

-He was found shortly before his death on Adams Avenue with a gun under his body.
+He was found shortly before his death on Washington Avenue with a gun under his body.

-Police report a homeowner at 1124 Washington Avenue told investigators Payton had a mask on and was breaking into his home through a bedroom window.
+Police report a homeowner at 1120 Adams Avenue told investigators Payton had a mask on and was breaking into his home through a bedroom window.

 The homeowner then shot Payton once in the chest.
 Police say, based on the evidence, the actions of the homeowner are within the law.